Asmussen says ECB rate guidance goes beyond 12 months

 The ECB discussed cutting interest rates but in the end decided to leave them unchanged.

-"All decisions last Thursday were taken with unanimity," Asmussen told Reuters Insider TV in an interview.
+"All decisions last Thursday were taken with unanimity," Asmussen, a member of the six-member Executive Board that forms the nucleus of the ECB's policymaking Governing Council, told Reuters Insider TV in an interview.

 Asked whether he would rule out the ECB announcing a new bumper long-term loans operation to banks, known as an LTRO, Asmussen said: "I would not rule out this ... we have a whole range of non-standard instruments that can be deployed if and when the need arises."